snhstq/IBM3705_R4/README.md

 Scanner

-Scanner code rationalized: With the addition of the LIB, the differences in handling BSc and SDLC could be removed.
+Scanner code rationalized: With the addition of the LIB, the differences in handling BSC and SDLC could be removed.
 There is now a single approach yielding performance improvements for SDLC.

 LIB